Amanparmarimpulse/Exam_Fraud_Detection/README.md

 ## Credits / Acknowledgments

+This project was developed through the collaborative efforts of:

-* Devika Verma (UI22EC19)
+* **Devika Verma (UI22EC19)**
-* Aman Parmar (UI22EC07)
+* **Aman Parmar (UI22EC07)**

-Supervised by:
+### Guidance & Mentorship

+This work was carried out under the supervision of:

+**Dr. Sudeep Sharma**
-Dr. Sudeep Sharma, Associate Professor, IIIT Surat
+*Associate Professor, IIIT Surat*

 ---
+We sincerely thank our mentor for their continuous guidance, support, and valuable insights throughout the development of this project.

 ## Conclusion